lzim/teampsd/mtl_facilitate_workgroup/checklists/f2f_session1_debrief.md

 - The shared team vision settled on is Shining the light to help you live your best life as we see and expand our best practices!

+# Team 4

+4. What was covered during the meeting?

+- The Learning Objectives of Modeling to Learn were discussed.

+- The team struggled to identify a lot of positive shared learning experiences in their BHIP team in General Mental Health (GMH).

+- Their individual visions included emphases about each providers frustrations with getting patients seen in a timely way, and being able to offer "top of license" care likely to get Veterans better.

+- They joined around their frustration with referring their patients to another team: the Speciaty Mental Health programs locally are Addiction Treatment Services, Telehealth, and a PTSD Clinical Team.

+5. What were the team's questions? (what did they ask?)

+- They asked what the team lead does.

+- They asked about research that informs Modeling to Learn.

+- They asked if we had examples that Modeling to Learn had helped other clinics and how other clinics used MTL.

+- They asked about whether the VANTS line and Adobe Connect link at https://mtl.how/live would be the same for the next meeting.

+6. What is the team's guiding question and hypotheses? (what are they testing?)

+- The vision coming out of this team is to improve the number of Veterans who get a course of psychotherapy in the GMH and local SMH programs and teams.

+- The team is really frustrated with referring to SMH and has atually given up on making these referrals.

+- They are wondering whether the MISSION Act will help

+- They are frustrated that their Return-to-clinic Visit Intervals (RTC) are spread way out, so they don't get patients better.

+- They are angry with their SMH programs who have "protected" time to focus on EBPs, but won't take their patients, which they believe reduces their SAIL scores and leads to a lot of conflicts with local leadership.

+ - The shared team vision settled on is R.E.S.P.E.C.T. which stands for "Really.
+Effective.
+Streamling.
+Patients.
+Evidence-based Clinical Treatment."

+9. Team Emails: 1) Done, 2) Do, 3) Decided

+- The team decided that Dr. Klocek will be the team lead.

+- The team meetings are on Fridays at 9:30AM Pacific.

+ - The shared team vision settled on is R.E.S.P.E.C.T. which stands for "Really.
+Effective.
+Streamling.
+Patients.
+Evidence-based Clinical Treatment."